-1. LECTURE PARTICIPATION and ATTENDACE (10%)
+1. LECTURE PARTICIPATION and ATTENDANCE (10%)

 This class is based on active student participation in class discussions.
 You are expected to attend every class meeting prepared to discuss the assigned reading.
-Attendance, in-class participation and presentations account for 10% of your grade and include: (1) active and informed in-class participation that demonstrates a thoughtful reading of the course material; and (2) a short presentation of your critical analysis paper during the last week of class.
+Attendance and inclass participation account for 10% of your grade.
+This includes active and informed in-class participation that demonstrates a thoughtful reading of the course material.
 It is your responsibility to read all course materials prior to class.
 Attendance will be taken within the first 30 minutes of class.
 It is your responsibility to make sure you sign the roll sheet.
 Do not sign the roll sheet for your classmates.

 Do not overlook the importance of participation and attendance in calculating your grade.
 This grade is based on the number of class meetings you attend and will increase or decrease depending on your active participation or behavior in class.
 Things that will bring down your grade are disruptive behavior; disrespect towards your professor, TA's, or peers; comments that reveal a lack of preparation, sleeping in class; excessive tardiness, excessive absences, and web surfing.
 Excessive absences and constant disruptive behavior will result in a failing class participation grade.
 Do not assume that you will receive full participation and credit merely for showing up to class.
-You must also thoughtfully participate in class discussions.
+You must also thoughtfully participate in lecture discussions.